 My photography was once a solitary practice, fearful of judgment and inferiority.
 Through my awakening, I now believe that my talents and experiences are intended to be shared, and maybe even offer hope to someone else who may be struggling.

 Now that my eyes and spirit have been awakened, my faith restored, and my addiction and fear overcome, I share with you my journey through my lens.

 To discuss my IPhone photography techniques or my recovery, you may contact me at firstname.lastname@example.org.

 Visual Arts: Illustration, Mixed Media, Painting, Photography, Textiles

-She graduated from the University of Notre Dame with a B.A. in studio art & design and a business economics minor.
-Shelby also received a certificate in fashion design from Pratt Institute in New York City and participated in a studio residency program at the South Bend Museum of Art.
+Shelby graduated from the University of Notre Dame where she studied studio art.
+She also received a certificate in fashion design from Pratt Institute in NYC and participated in a studio residency program at the South Bend Museum of Art.

 Amber Renee Amick

 Inspired by my childlike interests as well as experiences which happen in my life, I paint my imagination on the world around me.